Meloyg/DotnetCoreKnowledge/README.md

 ### Builder Pattern

+- The director class is used to create the object with the help of the builder class.
 - The builder pattern is used to create an object with multiple properties.
 - It is used to create an object with multiple properties.